japl-lang/JustAnotherJAPL/docs/bytecode.md

 When JAPL finds an existing object file whose name matches the one of the source file that has to be ran, it will skip processing the source file and use the existing object file only if:

-- The object file has been procuded by the same JAPL version as the running interpreter.
-Both the 3-byte version field and the commit hash are checked in this step
+- The object file has been produced by the same JAPL version as the running interpreter: the 3-byte version header, the branch name and the commit hash must be the same
 - The object file is not older than an hour (this delay can be customized)
 - The SHA256 checksum of the source file matches the SHA256 checksum contained in the object file